 The CNB exercises supervision of the following entities:

-- credit institutions (banks, savings banks and housing savings banks) which have obtained the authorisation from the CNB and their branches outside the Republic of Croatia,
+- credit institutions (banks, savings banks and housing savings banks), which have obtained the authorisation in accordance with the Credit Institutions Act, and their branches outside the Republic of Croatia;

 - branches of credit institutions from another Member State (a 'Member State' means a Member State of the European Union and the state signatory to the Agreement on the European Economic Area) and credit institutions from Member States in respect of their direct provision of services within the territory of the Republic of Croatia, within the competencies prescribed by the Credit Institutions Act;

 - credit unions which have obtained the authorisation from the CNB.